jesseddeng/CS-445-Final-Project/README.md

 2. Numpy
 3. Cupy

-Just change the path of the picture here:
+Just change the path of the picture each block here:
 ```python
 im1 = 'Data/3.jpg'
 ```